New Phishing Campaign Using Variations of Attack Patterns To Avoid Detection

-According to findings, the new phishing campaign follows ever changing attack patterns.
+According to the findings, the new phishing campaign follows ever-changing attack patterns.
 Thus, it becomes difficult to spot spam emails right away.

 As observed, the subject line of the email may usually carry words likes “receipt” or “payment”.
 Whereas, the attackers may either use a different email address with a valid employee’s name of the target firm or may use a valid compromised email account of the firm with an arbitrary name.